Links

 Disputes - No arguing over opinion calls by the umpires, including balls and strikes.
 If an incorrect rule is enforced by the umpire only the managers of each team may discuss the ruling with the umpire.

 Fake tags - Infielders are not allowed to use "fake tags," miming a tag when a runner is approaching but no throw is coming.
 This endangers runners by forcing unnecessary slides and gives the defense an unfair and illegal advantage.
 Any time a fake tag is made, the runner approaching that base will be awarded the next base.
+Repeat offenses can be cause for ejection.

 Home runs - Only three out-of-play home runs are allowed on all fields.
 Any "out of play" home run after three will be a double, with base runners advancing 2 bases.